 When it comes to the ancient sites here, such as the ancient temples and other areas of interest, Rhodes has been offered very kind words from important ancient writers such as Lucian of Samosata and Philosopher and Historian Strabo!

-They have described Rhodes as ‘the daughter of the sun’ and as a place that could never be compared to another.
+Many describe Rhodes as ‘the daughter of the sun’ and a place incomparable to any other.

 One of the most notable features of Ancient Rhodes were the structures.